 It may have been with us since back in the 1970’s, but the best records in this race – when it comes to training performance – have come since the turn of the century.

 Nicky Henderson, Paul Nicholls and Colin Tizzard are certainly no strangers to Grade 1 success – with the first two named in particular being involved in a seemingly annual head to head battle for the trainer’s title – and they have certainly made their presence felt in this race.
-It is Henderson who leads the way as of 2022 with six wins in all in this race.
+It is Henderson who leads the way as of 2023 with seven wins in all in this race.